NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

     * Interface Type
     * Supported Families

 For an example of how to run this command, see below.
+Notice the use of aliases in case you want to use these commands in shorthand style.
 If you want more information about what GeoIPS Interfaces are available, run the command ``geoips list interfaces``.

 ::

+    geoips get alg
+    geoips get algs
+    geoips get algorithm
-    geoips get interface algorithms
+    geoips get algorithms
-    geoips get interface <interface_name>
+    geoips get <interface_name>

-``get package`` is a get sub-command which retrieves information specific to a GeoIPS Package.
+``get <interface_name> family <family_name>`` (or ``fam``) is a get sub-command which retrieves information specific to an interface's family.
 Information included when calling this command is:

     * Docstring
-    * GeoIPS Package
-    * Package Path
+    * Family Name
-    * Source Code
+    * Interface Name
-    * Version Number
+    * Interface Type
+    * Required Args / Schema

 For an example of how to run this command, see below.
-If you want more information about what GeoIPS Packages are available, run the command ``geoips list packages``.
+Notice the use of aliases in case you want to use these commands in shorthand style.
+If you want more information about what families belong to a certain interface, run the command ``geoips list interfaces``, which will include a column representing the supported families of each interface.

 ::

+    geoips get alg fam single_channel
+    geoips get algs fam single_channel
+    geoips get algorithm family single_channel
+    geoips get algorithms family single_channel
+    geoips get pd fam interpolator_algorithm_colormapper
+    geoips get pds fam interpolator_algorithm_colormapper
+    geoips get prd_def fam interpolator_algorithm_colormapper
+    geoips get prd_defs fam interpolator_algorithm_colormapper
+    geoips get product_default family interpolator_algorithm_colormapper
-    geoips get package recenter_tc
+    geoips get product_defaults family interpolator_algorithm_colormapper
-    geoips get package <package_name>
+    geoips get <interface_name> family <family_name>

-``get plugin`` is a get sub-command which retrieves information specific to a GeoIPS Plugin.
+``get <interface_name> <plugin_name>`` is a get sub-command which retrieves information specific to a GeoIPS Plugin.
 Information included when calling this command is:

     * Docstring
     * Family